lfarizav/NSGA-III/README.md

 A wide range of real-world constrained and unconstrained problems involve more than 3 dimensions.
 MOOPs well-established algorithms are not suited when dealing with this kind of problems, basically because of the dimensionality curse, therefore it behaves similarly to a random walk.
 Nevertheless, there is a MaOP formulation that tackles such high-dimensional optimization issues.

 The NSGA-III is a MaOP algorithm that uses well-distributed reference points, extending the NSGA-II selection method.
 It tries to overcome the increase of nondominated solutions with the number of objectives functions, ineffective mutation and crossover operations, the diversity measure estimation problem and the high-dimensional visualization \cite{Springer:RAEMOptimization}.
 It has the ability to find a well-converged and well-diversified set of solutions in high-dimensional scenarios.
 Additionally, it reduces the computational complexity, and increases the efficiency up to 15 objective functions.

-However, the official code is proprietary \cite{nsga3proprietary} and it is not shared with the research community.
+However, the official code is proprietary (https://www.iitk.ac.in/kangal/codes/nsga2/nsga2-gnuplot-v1.1.6.tar.gz) and it is not shared with the research community.
 It is hard and inconvenient for people who want to either apply or extend MaOP algorithms to real problems.

-I decided to use the official NSGA-II KanGAL code to build the NSGA-III, A-NSGA-III and A^2-NSGA-III versions, because I think it is the smoothest way.
-Other implementations shared on the Internet start from scratch which increase the complexity level.
-Only the reference \cite{nsga3cpp} shows validation results for DTLZ problems.
-Furthermore, I determine to complement the explanation about adaptive reference points generation.
+I decided to use the official NSGA-II KanGAL code to build the NSGA-III, A-NSGA-III and A^2-NSGA-III versions, because I think it is the smoothest way and it is implemented in C. Other shared implementations in Matlab are not fast, so the C solution is prefered.

 The intention of this paper is to build the most similar NSGA-III code compared with the official and share the code to the research community.
 I would like to apply it to resolve Cloud Radio Access Network (C-RAN) planning problems to reduce the power consumption in cellular networks.

-I will expect this paper contribute to many researchers to solve many questions with regard to the implementation of the original NSGA-III.
+I will expect this paper contributes to many researchers to solve many questions with regard to the implementation of the original NSGA-III.

 ## Instructions
 ### input_data: